BerkeleyLearnVerify/Scenic/docs/new_simulator.rst

 Using the Scenic API
 --------------------

+Scenic's Python API is covered in more detail in our :doc:`api` page; we summarize the main steps here.

 Compiling a Scenic scenario is easy: just call the `scenic.scenarioFromFile` function with the path to a Scenic file (there's also a variant `scenic.scenarioFromString` which works on strings).
 This returns a `Scenario` object representing the scenario; to sample a scene from it, call its `generate` method.
 Scenes are represented by `Scene` objects, from which you can extract the objects and their properties as well as the values of the global parameters (see the `Scene` documentation for details).